Must See Fall Foliage Destinations

 It is not hard to find a photogenic view in the Berkshires.
 The county is surrounded by tall mountains, historic buildings, and diverse vegetation.

-A short 30-minute drive can turn into an hour with all the potential stops with a breathtaking view along the way.
+A short 30-minute drive can turn into an hour with all the potential stops for taking in breathtaking views along the way.

 One popular stop is along Cold Spring Road in Williamstown.